How to Make Marshmallow Fluff

 Pumpkin Pie Fluff – Add a few teaspoons of pumpkin pie spice.

-Lemon Fluff – Add in a teaspoon or two of lemon extract and a teaspoon of lemon zest.
+Lemon Fluff – Add a teaspoon of lemon extract and a teaspoon of lemon zest.

 Coconut Fluff – Add in a teaspoon of coconut extract.